-Distribution: Both sides of the Cascades in Washington; British Columbia south to California, east through the Rockies to Wisconsin and Ontario.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to California, east the northern Rocky Mountains, northern Great Plains, and Great Lakes region.

-Habitat: Moist, shady woods at low to mid-elevations.
+Habitat: Moist, shady woods at low to middle elevations.

 Conservation Status: Not of concern